How to Organize Medicines and Supplements

 a blue basket labeled eyes in a cabinet

-To keep our setup more efficient for our entire family we now keep all of our daily medications in a lower cabinet and seasonal medications above our refrigerator.
+Now, we keep daily medications in a lower cabinet in our kitchen and seasonal meds above our refrigerator.

 two bins holding medications and first aid supplies